The Lost Island of Alanna: Gameplay

-The cd-rom gameplay of The Lost Island of Alanna consisted of a first-person journey through a very small interactive puzzle-solving island.
-The player moved by clicking on locations shown on the screen; the scene then crossfaded into another frame where the player could continue exploring or solving puzzles.
+The CD-ROM gameplay of The Lost Island of Alanna consisted of a first-person journey through a very small interactive island centered around puzzle solving.
+The player moves by clicking on locations shown on the screen; the scene then crossfades into another frame where the player could continue exploring or solving puzzles.

-The game had a single ending; the mystery solved.
-At the end, another game component was revealed in the form of a fortune-cookie engagement; a secondary under-the-cap mechanism providing an extension of the promotion beyond the standard promotional period.
+The game had a single ending, at which point the mystery was solved.
+At the end, another game component was revealed in the form of a fortune cookie engagement; a secondary under-the-cap mechanism providing an extension of the promotion beyond the standard promotional period.